-If you signed up to receive your Council Tax by e-mail it’s likely your bill for the new financial year 2017-18 is sitting in your inbox.
+If you signed up to receive your Council Tax by e-mail it’s likely your bill for the new financial year 2018-19 arrived in your inbox in the last week.
 For those who prefer the more traditional route (post) it might take a little longer for the bill to drop through your letterbox.
 Either way, this is the time of year when we remind everyone what Council Tax is and how it’s calculated.

 The following paragraphs are designed to increase readers’ understanding of the Council Tax system.
 The guidance in it is updated and re-issued every year.
 It is not comprehensive, and the Clerk would be happy to hear from any readers who think it should read differently, or who may have spotted errors or inconsistencies.
 It will be added to on an ongoing basis.

 What is Council Tax?